DFE-Digital/teacher-cpd-design-history/app/posts/register-for-an-npq/2024-07-11-reviewed-registrations.md

 ### Recording if a user has been referred by the return to teaching service

-These user are eligible for funding for all NPQ courses.
+These users are eligible for funding for all NPQ courses.

 Previously, users referred by the return to teaching service would answer 'other' to 'How are you employed?' and would their registration would then be reviewed by the policy team.
 As that route would now receive an automatic not eligible outcome, we needed a way for these users to still be reviewed.